-Top Five Jerseys in Philly History
+Top 5 Jerseys in Philadelphia Sports History

 We’re in the second week of February and things for the most part, are pretty dead in the Philly sports world.
 The Super Bowl is over, Flyers games are postponed this week due to COVID-19, Phillies Spring Training doesn’t start until next week, Embiid is dominating, and everyone in Philadelphia hates Carson Wentz, while Wentz seemingly hates everyone right back.

 That being said, we’re bringing over The Philly Phive, which originated on the Wolves of Broad Street, a podcast I host with fellow TLL contributor Sam Glavin.
 The Philly Phive has always lacked one component: visual aids.
 We have always wanted to do Top Five Jerseys, but the podcast medium would not do these beauties justice.
 Bear in mind, these are in no particular order to minimize controversy.

 We’ll get one of the more obvious choices out of the way early with these classic threads.
 It’s no secret everybody in Philly loves these jerseys, myself included.
 Worn by legends like Reggie White, Randall Cunningham, and Jerome Brown, the kelly green look is as iconic as it gets.
 The vintage logo alone makes Eagles gear from this era a must-cop.
 Modern fans rock with the midnight green, don’t get me wrong, but you’d be hard-pressed to find a die-hard fan that doesn’t have at least one item sporting the old school color scheme.
 Along with that, pretty much every single Eagles fan has been pushing for a kelly green alternate jersey over the past decade.
 We’ll see if the franchise can finally do something right when the NFL drops the one helmet rule that has prevented these jerseys from seeing the field for the first time since 2010.

 2. Union: Bethlehem Steel Throwback (2014)